Skip to content

 Glutamine

-The molecule represents a central metabolite in the metabolism of all living beings and is found protein-bound as well as in free form in animals, fungi, plants and bacteria.
-Our muscles consist of around 60% of this amino acid!
-According to medicine, we should take between 3 – 6 g of glutamine daily .
-Beef, turkey, wheat, spirulina, peanuts, cottage cheese, cottage cheese, salmon and milk have a particularly high substance content.
-Certain living conditions make additional supplementation necessary.
-According to medical studies, positive results of glutamine supplementation have been achieved when used in endurance sports, intense short-term exercise, injuries, operations and burns positive results.
-It is therefore little surprise that L-glutamine is an integral part of training and bodybuilding.
+The molecule is a central metabolite in the metabolism of all living organisms and occurs in protein-bound as well as in free form in animals, fungi, plants and bacteria.
+Our muscles consist of about 60% of this amino acid!
+According to medicine we should between 3 – 6 g glutamine daily Beef, turkey, wheat, spirulina, peanuts, quark, cottage cheese, salmon and milk have a particularly high substance content.
+Certain life circumstances make additional supplementation necessary.
+According to medical studies, when used in Endurance sports, intensive short-term exertion, injuries, operations and burns positive results from glutamine supplementation.
+Therefore, it is not surprising that L-glutamine is an integral part of training and bodybuilding.

 What functions does the molecule have in the human body?

-In the human body, Alpha-ketoglutarate (AKGand glutamine are involved in energy metabolism in the mitochondria involved.
+In the human body Alpha-ketoglutarate (AKG) and glutamine in energy metabolism in the mitochondria involved.

 Did you know?

 Glutamine is responsible for a variety of metabolic processes and the body's water balance.
 It is one of the amino acids with the highest plasma concentration.
 This is influenced by sporting activities.
-After intensive training, glutamine levels are reduced by up to 30%, with the portion contained in the muscle being released first.
-This can lead to muscle loss.
-Additional supplementation brings clear benefits.
+After intensive training, glutamine levels are reduced by up to 30%, whereby the portion contained in the muscle is released first.
+This can lead to muscle breakdown.
+Additional supplementation brings clear advantages.

-• Prevents muscle mass loss and increases muscle growth
+• Prevents muscle loss and increases muscle growth

 • Delays muscle fatigue